firebolt-db/godocs/docs/Guides/getting-started.md

 );
 ```

-#### Step 2: Use COPY INTO to ingest data
+#### Step 2: Use COPY FROM to ingest data
-You can now use the `COPY INTO` command to copy the data from the S3 bucket into the fact table.
+You can now use the `COPY FROM` command to copy the data from the S3 bucket into the fact table.
 During this operation, Firebolt ingests the data from your source into Firebolt.

 1. Choose the plus symbol (**+**) next to **Script 2** to create a new script tab, **Script 3**, in the SQL workspace.
 2. Copy and paste the query below into the **Script 3** tab.